EmmanuelOsaea/Oil-and-and-gas-market-analysis-in-the-middle-east-/README.md

 **Oil Price Sensitivity:** As prices reamins unstable, these companies adjust manufacturing to maximize profitability.
 It’s reasonable to presume that a breakeven oil price for these companies would be around $30-$35 per barrel, given their efficient operations and low production costs.

-**Capital Expenditure:** Investments are directed towards both enhancing recent manufacturing capacity and developing downstream capabilities, which diversify income streams and reduce dependence on crude oil prices.✓
+**Capital Expenditure:** Investments are directed towards both enhancing recent manufacturing capacity and developing downstream capabilities, which diversify income streams and reduce dependence on crude oil prices.

-**Global Market Conditions:** Postulating global demand continues its slow recovery post-2024, income growth for Middle Eastern oil giants should be consistent  as economies recover, especially in Asia.✓
+**Global Market Conditions:** Postulating global demand continues its slow recovery post-2024, income growth for Middle Eastern oil giants should be consistent  as economies recover, especially in Asia.

 **7. Conclusion and Strategic Recommendations**